lipemat/advanced-sidebar-menu/readme.txt

 = 7.7.0 =
 * Enable accordion previews when editing via Beaver Builder.
-* Greatly improve widget styles and UI when using Elementor.
+* Greatly improved widget styles and UI when using Elementor.
 * Overall third party page builder improvements.
 * Move scripts and styles into new Scripts class.
-* Introduce a new Singleton trait.
+* Introduced a new Singleton trait.

 = 7.6.0 =
 * Elementor support for multiple widgets of the same type on the same page.